 Most of WestConnex will be in underground motorway tunnels, to minimise the need for land acquisition and remove through traffic from local streets.

 WestConnex tunnels will be taller, wider and less steep than older Sydney tunnels, resulting in a smoother ride for motorists.
 Tunnels have efficient and modern ventilation systems that meet stringent air quality standards.
-See more about air quality and ventilation.
+Find out more here.